The Power of Diet: Preventing Cancer Through Lifestyle Changes

 Understanding Cancer and Its Causes

-To effectively prevent cancer, it's crucial to first understand what causes it.
-Cancer is a complex disease that occurs when abnormal cells grow and divide uncontrollably, forming tumors.
-These tumors can interfere with essential bodily functions and even spread to other parts of the body.
+To effectively prevent cancer, it's crucial to understand what causes it.
+Cancer is a complex disease when abnormal cells grow and divide uncontrollably, forming tumours.
+These tumours can interfere with essential bodily functions and spread to other body parts.
 While there is no single cause of cancer, research has identified several risk factors that increase a person's chances of developing the disease.

 These include genetic factors, exposure to environmental toxins, lifestyle habits, and diet.